gautriv/gautriv.github.io/_posts/2022/5/2022-05-29-google-analytics-four.md

    <br>* Establishes a connection between Standard Analytics and GA4 properties" %}
 8. Copy and save your GA4 property name for future use.

-## What changes do you need in your Jekyll Blog?
+## What changes do you need in your Jekyll website?

 You now have a GA4 property name.
 Use it on your Jekyll website.